lfe-deprecated/plan/src/plans/rvirding.plan.md

 * New macro handling and compiled macros
 * Hack on [Flavors][]
 * Prep [LFE][] for v1.0
+* Add a new defstruct form which will subsume records and elixir structs

 [rvirding]: https://github.com/rvirding
 [Flavors]: https://github.com/rvirding/flavors